panther-labs/panther/docs/gitbook/policies/policies/README.md

 By default, Policies are loaded from Panther's [open-source packs](https://github.com/panther-labs/panther-analysis/tree/master/analysis/policies) which cover the CIS Benchmark.
 You can easily write your own policies based on specific internal use cases.

-In the next page, we'll show how to setup a scan functionality and perform periodic scans of your AWS accounts.

-Each page in this section describes the purpose and reasoning for the AWS related policies distributed by Panther.
-They also include guidance on how to remediate policy failures, along with recommended steps and security best practices.
+Each page in this section describes helpful context for the AWS policies included with Panther by default.
+They include guidance on how to remediate policy failures along with recommended steps and security best practices.

 ## Listing Policies